ulyssecrn/bienmanger/README.md

 This project aims to recognise dishes with a neural network to indicate its ingredients and nutritional values.
 It uses TensorFlow and Keras, and is trained on the [Food 101 dataset](https://www.kaggle.com/datasets/kmader/food41).
 We wanted to create a website on which the user can load an image and get back the name of the dish with a link to several recipes.
 We also added options to return the score or nutriscore of the dish as well as wine recommendations.

-The website is deployed on an Azure VM with 1 vCPU and 1GB of RAM using the free student credits.

 ## Installation